TheBeef/BittyHTTP/README.md

 Bitty HTTP is written in C and only requires the C standard library to compile and run.

-**HOWEVER** you must provide functions to access your sockets.
-A Posix/Berkeley sockets example is provided (as well as a WinSock example).
-Therefor you must be able to compile on a Posix system with Berkeley sockets.
+**HOWEVER** Bitty HTTP does not use standard sockets calls, instead it calls functions that you provide that will access your sockets.
+This allows you to use non standard sockets.

+Examples of using Posix/Berkeley and Winsock are provided (as src/SocketsCon.c for Posix, and src/SocketsConWin.c for Winsock).

 You must also have GCC or some other C99 compiler.